qasar/qasar.github.io/angel.md

 “I hate that I used to advise him and now he advises me.
 Something is seriously wrong with that.” -<a href="https://mercury.com/blog/company-news/series-b" target="_blank">Immad</a>.

 “Did you notice all your testimonials are from brown dudes?
-Get some diversity in here bro” -Another brown dude
+Get some diversity in here bro!” -Another brown dude